nemanjan00/rf-basics/pres.md

 You can think of anything that is periodically repeating as oscillation...

-Seasons are for example oscillation
+ * Seasons are for example oscillation

+ * Your heartbeat

+ * Seconds ticking

+It is important to think of oscillation as something abstract

+## That hippogriff is crazy fast, he is flapping his wings 3 times a second

+How many times a second does oscillation happen?

+ * Once - Hz

+ * Thousand of times - kHz

+ * Million times - MHz

+...